GE C30-7: Use in Estonia and Finland

 A C30-7Ai pulls a freight train through the railway station in Tapa, Estonia in 2005.

-In 2003 19 C30-7As were rebuilt and exported to Estonia as C30-7Ais to be used by EVR (Eesti Raudtee) which at that time was privately owned.
-The locos were numbered as part of Class 1500 (1558–1576) and were second-hand from Conrail/CSX/NS (USA).
+In 2003 19 C30-7As were rebuilt and exported to Estonia as C30-7Ais to be used by Eesti Raudtee which at that time was privately owned.
+The locomotives were numbered as part of Class 1500 (1558–1576) and were acquired second-hand the United States.

-In 2018, Operail (formerly EVR Cargo) announced it had completed its first conversion of the series with #1564.
-International Railway Journal reported, "Only the frames and bogies of the original locomotive were retained and the C30-M features a new centrally-positioned driver’s cab and a 1.55MW Caterpillar 3512C HD diesel engine."
+In 2018, Operail announced it had completed its first conversion of the series with #1564.
+Only the frames and bogies of the original locomotive were retained and the C30-M features a new centrally-positioned driver’s cab and a 1.55MW Caterpillar 3512C HD diesel engine.
 The converted unit has a 1524mm track gauge and weighs 138 tonnes.
 Operail's redesign makes the units suitable for shunting and line haul.
-The redesigned units are known as C30-M and are planned for internal use and export sales.
+The redesigned units are known as C30-M and were planned for internal use and export sales.

 Finnish private operator North Rail has bought one C30-M locomotive and is leasing two more for its operations.
 These are known as class Dr21 in the Finnish classification system.

+C30-S7 "Super 7"

+The GE C30-S7, or simply 'Super 7', was a rebuild program from the GE C30-7, a mainline American locomotive that going into the 80s, to compete with the EMD SD50 and EMD SD60 series coming out in the 1980s.
+The C30-S7 unfortunately, wasn't much of a success, with most going to Ferromex, Ferrocarriles Nacionales de México, and GE Transportation, mainly the leaser.

+History

+In the 1980s, General Electric was looking to give cash-strapped railroads, primarily short lines, a good alternative to getting new locomotives, hence came the C30-7 Super 7.
+The name would identify it as: